iCAS-Lab/IMAC-Sim/README.md

 - D: Distance between sp and sn lines
 - eps: Permittivity of oxide
 - rho: Resistivity of metal
-- rp: The on resistance of the memristive device
+- rlow: Low resistance level of the memristive device
-- rap: The off resistance of the memristive device
+- rhigh: High resistance level of the memristive device

 Follow this paper for more information.
 Md Hasibul Amin, Mohammed Elbtity, and Ramtin Zand.
 2022.
 A python framework for spice circuit simulation of in-memory analog computing circuits.
 (2022). https://arxiv.org/abs/2210.17410